-Finding: Per inquiry with the Business Unit Analyst of the Transit Division, there were no temporary interruptions in transit service during the report year attributable to maintenance or rehabilitation improvements to the Fixed Guideway segments.
+Finding: Per inquiry with the Principal Operations Analyst, there were no temporary interruptions in transit service during the report year attributable to maintenance or rehabilitation improvements to the Fixed Guideway segments.
 No exceptions were noted as a result of this procedure.